hectorm/docker-qemu-reactos/README.md

 VM boot order (`cd` by default).

 #### `VM_KVM`
-Start QEMU in KVM mode (`false` by default).
+Start QEMU in KVM mode (`true` by default).
-> The `--device /dev/kvm` option is required to use KVM in the container.
+> The `--device /dev/kvm` option is required for this variable to take effect.

 ## License
 See the [license](LICENSE.md) file.